The Real Poop

-Chances are that if you’re clicking on this link, your parents took you to SeaWorld as a kid.
-You probably sat in the “Soak Zone,” bought a stuffed whale or dolphin (the cute kind, not the taxidermy kind), and talked your parents' ears off on the way home about how you wanted to become a dolphin trainer.
+Chances are that if you're reading this unit, your parents took you to SeaWorld as a kid.
+You probably sat in the "Soak Zone," bought a stuffed whale or dolphin (the cute kind, not the taxidermy kind), and talked your parents' ears off on the way home about how you wanted to become a dolphin trainer.

 What exactly do marine biologists do?
 Their official job description is to study the behavior of marine plants and animals and their interactions with the aquatic environment.
 Pretty vague, eh?
 But that's sort of the point.
 There's a whole lot to study in the vast ocean, so the jobs in the field can be just as varied.

 Marine biologists work in lots of different places, from underwater in scuba gear to a land-bound office in business casual, where the nearest water source is the water cooler down the hall.
 Probably the most common career path for a marine biologist is academia, as a researcher and/or professor at a university.
 Next on that list is a research job at a private laboratory or pharmaceutical company.

 Depending on the type of research, these scientists are likely to get ambitious and spend time on both land and sea.
 They may monitor and analyze whale calls during migration or determine how temperature affects the survival of coral reefs.
 These researchers become experts in using nets and fancy cameras to complete their research.
 Some even spend days submerged in the ocean (with the help of a submarine, of course) if their project requires it.